spencertipping/tau/test/utf9-tuple-basics.md

 {1:8, 3:10, 2:9, 4:11, 0:7}
 ```

-Test bench for the above:
+Debugging workbench for the above:

 ```bash
 $ ./pi0 '